17 Managing the Performance

 17.2.1.2.2 Total Security

-For port scans total security does not exist, i.e., even when all TCP and all UDP ports are scanned the preset timeout of the port testing can be too short to force a hidden malicious application to respond.
+For port scans total security does not exist, which means that even when all TCP and all UDP ports are scanned the preset timeout of the port testing can be too short to force a hidden malicious application to respond.

 If an initial suspicion exists, an experienced penetration tester should be consulted.